Where to Go from Prague by Train

 2. Český Krumlov

-Český Krumlov is a picturesque town situated in the southern part of the Czech Republic.
-Its fairytale-like atmosphere, well-preserved castle, and winding alleys will transport you back in time.
-To reach Český Krumlov from Prague, take a direct train to České Budějovice, and then hop on a local bus or a train to Český Krumlov.
-The total journey takes approximately three hours, but it’s absolutely worth it.
+The town of Český Krumlov is a fairytale beauty positioned on the southern tip of the Czech Republic.
+Its old-faithful atmosphere, intact castle and twisted streets will take you back in time.
+To get to Český Krumlov from Prague take a direct train to České Budějovice and on a local bus or train inČeský Krumlov.
+It will take about 3 hours in total, but its worth it!

 3. Dresden, Germany